What Are AI Virtual Assistants: All You Need To Know

 - Small and mid-sized businesses are adopting AI faster than enterprises due to flexibility and cost pressures

-AI virtual assistants are often introduced first in administrative and support roles because the work is repetitive, time-intensive, and process-driven.
+AI virtual assistants are often introduced first in administrative and support roles in businesses because the work is repetitive, time-intensive, and process-driven.

 AI Virtual Assistants vs Traditional Virtual Assistants